|

 forever and ever;

 In this context, the Hebrew word for meditate is hagah (הָגָה).
-By meditating on or pondering the meanings contained within the Ana beKo'ach, one focuses the powers of kavanah or intention on the divine attributes with slow rythmic repetitions of each word.
+By meditating on or pondering the meanings contained within the Ana beKo'ach, one focuses the powers of kavanah or intention on the divine attributes with slow rhythmic repetitions of each word.
 Through this method, the essence of the attributes enliven the consciousness and lead one into the realms of devekut, God consciousness, wherein the Holy One's Presence is directly experienced.

 For this practice, sit, lay, stand, or walk as comfortably as possible.
 Do not allow clothing, whether too tight or too loose, to distract you.
 As much as possible, safely become oblivious to your surroundings so that your mind is free to focus only on the Beloved.
-For this reason doing this meditation in seclusion is usually preferred.
+For this reason, doing this meditation in seclusion is usually preferred.

 Got Questions or Comments?